Last updated: July 5, 2026

 - Floor plate per level: 20,000 ÷ 4 = 5,000 sq ft (50 % coverage, below the 60 % cap)

-With a 5,000 sq ft floor plate, each storey is smaller than the maximum footprint, leaving 5,000 sq ft of open space at grade—room for a courtyard, landscaping, or outdoor dining if the ground floor is retail.
-If the coverage limit were 40 % instead of 60 %, max footprint drops to 4,000 sq ft, and four floors yield only 16,000 sq ft—now coverage binds before FAR and you leave 4,000 sq ft of entitlement on the table.
+With a 5,000 sq ft floor plate, each storey is smaller than the maximum footprint, leaving 5,000 sq ft of open space at grade, room for a courtyard, landscaping, or outdoor dining if the ground floor is retail.
+If the coverage limit were 40 % instead of 60 %, max footprint drops to 4,000 sq ft, and four floors yield only 16,000 sq ft.
+Now coverage binds before FAR and you leave 4,000 sq ft of entitlement on the table.

 Five Traps That Shrink Your Buildable Area

 - Parking garages that count after all.
 You assumed parking was exempt, but your code only exempts below-grade parking.
-Two above-grade levels at 3,500 sq ft each eat 7,000 sq ft of your FAR allowance—more than a full floor of leasable space gone.
+Two above-grade levels at 3,500 sq ft each eat 7,000 sq ft of your FAR allowance, more than a full floor of leasable space gone.

 - Balcony rules that flip mid-project.
 Open balconies are typically excluded from GFA.
 Enclose them with glass during design development and they become countable floor area, pushing you over the FAR cap by the area of every balcony on every floor.

 - The podium-tower split nobody models.
 A three-storey retail podium at 80 % coverage contributes 24,000 sq ft of GFA on a 10,000 sq ft lot.
 If total FAR is 4.0 (40,000 sq ft), only 16,000 remains for the tower.
-At a 30 % tower footprint (3,000 sq ft), that is roughly five residential floors—not the twelve the developer sketched on a napkin.
+At a 30 % tower footprint (3,000 sq ft), that’s roughly five residential floors, not the twelve the developer sketched on a napkin.

 - Basement area that suddenly counts.
 A basement used for storage or mechanical equipment may be exempt.
 Convert part of it to a commercial gym or habitable workspace and some codes reclassify the entire level as countable GFA.
 One tenant improvement can retroactively violate your FAR.

 - Bonus FAR with a hidden ceiling.
-Your code offers +0.5 FAR for affordable units and +0.3 for green certification, but the combined bonus cap is +0.5—not +0.8.
+Your code offers +0.5 FAR for affordable units and +0.3 for green certification, but the combined bonus cap is +0.5, not +0.8.
 Stacking bonuses past the cap yields zero additional floor area and a misleading pro forma.

 FAR Is the Ceiling, Not the Whole Blueprint